Trusty77/ClaudiaIDE/README.md

 ## What's new

+- Ver 3.1.0 Since a long time, ClaudiaIDE can have a configuration file stored in the directory of the open solution.
+In this new version, this configuration file can also use an image in the same directory by using a syntax like "BackgroundImageAbsolutePath": "$profileFolder\\ClaudiaImage.png", where '$profileFolder' will be replaced at run time by the solution path.
+Only available in single image mode.
+Available for VS 2019 and 2022 preview 5.

 - Ver 3.0.1 The ClaudiaIDE has been split into two Visual Studio versions, because the older version that needs to be resolved dependency of EnvDTE in Visual Studio 2022.
 - Ver 3.0.0 support Visual Studio 2022 preview 1.
 However unfortunately drop off support for Visual Studio 2017.
 If you want support VS2017 ver, you can try use [ver 2.2.19](https://github.com/buchizo/ClaudiaIDE/releases/tag/Release2.2.19).
 Now mainstream is support Visual Studio 2019 and 2022 only.
 - Ver 2.2.16 or later can support configuration per solution.